firozasheik22/abcfitness/README.md

 --capacity is ≥ 1

-The controller generates a date list using a utility
+The controller Inserts a single record into the classes table.

-For each day, it inserts one class row in DB with given time, duration, and capacity

 🔹 Book a Class